 While the Center will, to a certain extent, perform ongoing work related to responding to calls for assistance forwarded from the Regional Technology Centers, the Center should expect that the majority of its work will be on projects specifically defined by NIJ in support of the specific technology investment portfolio areas.
-For this reason and others (such as the possibility of establishment, modification, or elimination of particular technology investment portfolios by NIJ; changes in the availability of funds; or the desire to capitalize on technology opportunities), applicants should expect that the level and direction of effort may vary significantly during the project period (or from year to year, should supplemental funding be made available).
-Successful applicants therefore must demonstrate the ability to readily add or reduce capacity in relevant areas under the guidance of the NIJ program manager without adversely affecting the ability to provide services or incurring unacceptable additional costs.
-In this connection, NIJ is very interested in considering applications that propose to leverage existing programs, facilities, and personnel.
+For this reason and others (such as the possibility of establishment, modification, or elimination of particular technology investment portfolios by NIJ; changes in the availability of funds; or the desire to capitalize on technology opportunities), applicants should expect that the level of effort may vary significantly during the project period (or from year to year, should supplemental funding be made available).
+The successful applicant therefore must demonstrate the ability to readily add or reduce capacity in relevant areas without adversely affecting the ability to provide services or incurring unacceptable additional costs.
+In this connection, NIJ is very interested in entertaining applications that propose to leverage existing programs, facilities, and personnel.